 For graduation, there must be satisfactory completion of at least 90 semester hours of professional courses, including required courses, earning a 2.0 cumulative grade point average.
-As such, any student successfully completing a minimum of 90 credit hours of professional courses, including required courses, earning a minimum 2.0 cumulative grade point average and earning a minimum 2.0 grade point average in required courses may graduate.
+Additionally, no student may qualify for the awarding of the Juris Doctor degree who has not acquired a 2.0 average for all required courses.

-The faculty has discretion to relax the requirement of a minimal grade point average of 2.0 in required courses in exceptional cases, on such conditions as it deems appropriate, including the requirement of further study and repetition of designated courses.
-A student unable to graduate under this policy may petition the faculty for permission to remain enrolled until the student's graduation is approved.
+The faculty has discretion to relax the requirement of a GP A of 2.0 in required courses in exceptional cases, on such conditions as it deems appropriate, including the requirement of further study and repetition of designated courses.

+A student unable to graduate under these rules may petition the faculty for pelmission to remain enrolled until his or her graduation is approved.